-At present, academic year 2019-20 we have 4 pupils in the school who are included in the DDA definition of disability.
-We consult with local schools to gain advance information of pupils with a statement who may also be disabled and through parents who register direct at the school.
+At present, academic year 2023-24 we have 6 pupils in the school who are included in the DDA definition of disability.
+We consult with local schools to gain advance information of pupils with a EHCP, who may also be disabled and through parents who register direct at the school.

-The DDA defines disability as 'a physical or mental impairment which has a substantial and long-term adverse effect on a person's ability to carry out normal day-day activities'.
+Under the Equality Act 2010 disability is defined as 'a physical or mental impairment which has a substantial and long-term adverse effect on a person's ability to carry out normal day-day activities'.
+Substantial is more than minor, e.g. it takes much longer than it usually would to complete a daily task like getting dressed.
+Long Term - means 12 months or more, e.g. a breathing condition that develops as a result of a lung infection.